ThomasCarroll/htqc/r_course/introToR_Session2.md

 Number 13 is greater than 10
 ```

-Breaking loops
+Conditions and Loops (13/21) - Breaking loops
 =====

-We can use conditionals to exit a loop if a condition is satisfied, just a while loop.
+We can use conditionals to exit a loop if a condition is satisfied, just a like while loop.

 ```r